Maximum Matchings in Geometric Intersection Graphs: Efficient sparsification

 Proposition~\ref{prop:sparsification_translates} and Theorem~\ref{thm:translates} also holds if we have translations of $O(1)$ different convex objects (with nonempty interiors).
 Indeed, the data structure of Lemma~\ref{le:data_structure_translates_2} can be made for each pair of different convex shapes.
 In this case, the constant $\Psi$ depends on the shapes, namely the size of the largest square that we can place inside each of the convex shapes and the size of the smallest square that can be used to cover each of the convex shapes.
 Also, the relation between the depth and the density depends on the shapes.
 However, for a fixed set of $O(1)$ shapes, both values are constants that depend on the shapes.

-\begin{theorem} Consider a family $\UU$ of translates of a constant number of different convex objects in the plane with non-empty interiors.
-In $O(n^{\omega/2})$ time we can find matching in $G_\UU$ that, with high probability, is maximum. \end{theorem}
+\begin{theorem} Suppose we are given a set $\mathcal{A}$ of $O(1)$ different convex objects in the plane with non-empty interiors.
+Let $\UU$ be a family that contains $n$ translates of objects from $\mathcal{A}$.
+Then, we can find in $O(n^{\omega/2})$ time a matching in $G_\UU$ that is maximum with high probability.
+Here, the constant in the $O$-notation depends on $\mathcal{A}$. \end{theorem}